Skip to main content

 Managing Segments

-1. Click Segments dropdown
+1. Open the Segments dropdown

-• Delete segment
+• Delete the segment (click the X)

 Filter Strategies